steadycalls/therapist-referral-site/DEPLOYMENT.md

 # Deployment Guide for SSDNodes VPS

-This guide will help you deploy TherapyConnect to your SSDNodes VPS using Docker.
+This guide will help you deploy Leverage Therapy to your SSDNodes VPS using Docker.

 ## Prerequisites